ttlsamuel/vtuber-clip-timestamp/README.md

              (technical difficulty: obtaining youtube video is inefficient)

 Extended ideas:
-- using audio comparison as a method to find the timestamp
 - the stream url input bar accepts twitch stream as an input

 How to run: